 A new window will open with the incognito icon in the upper left-hand corner.

-If you have identified that the issue is caused by an extension, type chrome://extensions in the address bar and disable extensions one by one to identify which extension is causing the issue.
+If you have identified that the issue is caused by an extension, check out the Managing Your Browser Add-ons and Extensions article to disable the extensions.

 To access private browsing, click the Menu in the upper-right hand corner of your browser and select New Private Window.
 Alternatively, you can use keyboard shortcuts to open Private Browsing while Firefox is open.